 We’ll begin with a walking tour of Girona with our local Catalan guides.
-Visit the cathedral, the Jewish Quarter, and enjoy some free time in the old part of the city to browse the charming boutiques.
+Visit the cathedral, the Jewish Quarter, and enjoy some free time in the old part of the city browsing the charming boutiques.

-Today our lunch is at Calros situated in the old quarter in an old inn with stone walls and arches, a former meeting point for merchants and merchants in yesteryear.
+Today our lunch is at Calros situated in the old quarter in an old inn with stone walls and arches, a former meeting point for the merchants of yesteryear.

 After lunch, we’ll head to Púbol to explore Gala’s Castle.
 Gala was Salvador Dalí’s wife, and the artist gave her the castle as a gift.
 It is a weird and wonderful place, and we’ll learn much more about the castle, the couple, and their interesting visitation arrangement.

-From Púbol we’ll make our way to our hotel, the 4-star Hostal Empuries and Spa resting directly on the Mediterranean Sea next to Greco-Roman ruins.
-Take some time to wander the grounds and have a drink, or a spa treatment (not included).
+From Púbol we’ll make our way to our hotel, the 4-star Hostal Empuries and Spa located on the Mediterranean Sea next to Greco-Roman ruins.
+Take time to wander the grounds and have a drink, or a spa treatment (not included).
 This is your home for the next two nights.